roytang/blog/content/posts/2007/12/i-play-too-quickly.md

 url: /2007/12/i-play-too-quickly/
 ---

 The first step is admitting you have a problem.
-I&'ve thrown away games because I played spells without thinking and attacked without thinking.
+I've thrown away games because I played spells without thinking and attacked without thinking.
 I go on autopilot far too often.
 It has got to stop.

-What&'s the preventive measure?
-I&'ll count to 3 before making every decision.
+What's the preventive measure?
+I'll count to 3 before making every decision.